lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Specification.md

 }
 ```

-The lookup procedure for these files is as follows:
+The lookup procedure for these files and directories is as follows:

 1- Search in the directory containing the `.lf` file that has the **target** directive.